Mattiwatti/EfiGuard/README.md

 EfiGuard is a portable x64 UEFI bootkit that patches the Windows boot manager, boot loader and kernel at boot time in order to disable PatchGuard and Driver Signature Enforcement (DSE).

 # Features
-- Currently supports all EFI-compatible versions of Windows x64 ever released, from Vista SP1 to Server 2019.
+- Currently supports all EFI-compatible versions of Windows x64 ever released, from Vista SP1 to Windows 11.
 - Easy to use: can be booted from a USB stick or the Windows EFI partition via a loader that automatically finds and boots Windows.
 The driver can also be loaded and configured manually using either the UEFI shell or the loader.
 - Makes extensive use of the [Zydis](https://github.com/zyantific/zydis) disassembler library for fast runtime instruction decoding to support more robust analysis than what is possible with signature matching, which often requires changes with new OS updates.
 - Works passively: the driver does not load or start the Windows boot manager.
 Instead it acts on a load of `bootmgfw.efi` by the firmware boot manager via the boot selection menu or an EFI application such as the loader.
 If a non-Windows OS is booted, the driver will automatically unload itself.